50 Interesting & Fun Facts About Kentucky State to Discover

 The Louisville Slugger Museum & Factory has its birthplace in Kentucky

 The Louisville Slugger baseball bat has become practically synonymous with the sport.
-As it's also America's pastime, it's no surprise that the original Louisville factory has also been converted into a museum.
+As it's also America's pastime, it's no surprise that the original Louisville factory has been converted into a museum.

 Bats are still made at the site, so you get a behind-the-scenes look at how the most famous baseball bats in the world are made.
 As of writing this, you even get a personalized bat at the end of the tour.